Skip to main content

 Typical flow:

-1. State machine updates an Input (e.g., isHovering = true)
+1. State machine or interaction updates a ViewModel property (for example, isHovering = true)

-2. Script reads that input in update() or advance()
+2. Script reads that value in update() or via addListener()

 3. Script changes visuals in draw() or updates ViewModel data